amplication/amplication/packages/amplication-data-service-generator/src/static/README.md

 To install all the packages needed for the client, follow these steps:

-1. In the command-line tool, move to the Admin folder.
-In case you are still in the Server folder, execute this command
+1. In a different terminal tab, navigate to the `admin-ui` folder

 ```
-cd ../admin-ui
+cd admin-ui
 ```

-2. Execute `npm install` or `npm i` to download and install all the packages
+2. Execute `npm install` or `npm i` to download and install all the dependencies

 ```
 npm install